(508) 757-4003

 Corns & Callouses

-What is the difference between corns and calluses?
+What is the Difference Between Corns and Callouses?

 Since the body is a natural disease-fighting system, it develops many deformities in order to protect itself from injury.
 If you have corns or calluses, then you have seen your body make these protective changes.
 Corns and calluses are hard and thick layers of dry skin.
 Corns develop on or in between the toes.
 Calluses develop beneath the foot.